-When their diet changes in spring thanks to all that green roughage they are consuming, the droppings of either deer or hares become loose piles.
+Both deer and hare thrive on land once cleared for farming.
+You can tell much from their droppings or scat.
+In winter the hard pellets of the deer make piles of dark raisin-like marbles.
+When their diet changes in spring thanks to all that green roughage they are consuming, their droppings become loose piles.
 The hares leave grassy round, light brown marbles as calling cards.
 In spring if you are lucky enough to startle a hare, you might observe how fully brown it has turned.
 You may also startle a doe.
 She will make a loud snort and distract you from any fawns hidden in their beds.
 Do take her suggestion and retreat.